johnlsoer/godot-fmod-integration/docs/building.md

 To compile the module for a different version of Godot, follow these instructions.
 Precompiled engine binaries are available in the Releases tab but it is recommended to perform a recompilation of the engine with the version of Godot that is currently being used in your project.

 1. [Download the FMOD Studio API](https://www.fmod.com/download) (You need to create an account) and extract it somewhere on your system.
-This integration currently uses the 2.00.02 Early Access release.
+This integration currently uses the 2.00.11 release.
 2. Clone the version of Godot currently being used in your project or simply clone the latest version from the [master branch](https://github.com/godotengine/godot).
-3. `cd` into the source directory and add the FMOD integration as a submodule into the `modules` directory `git submodule add https://github.com/alexfonseka/godot-fmod-integration modules/fmod`.
+3. `cd` into the source directory and add the FMOD integration as a submodule into the `modules` directory `git clone https://github.com/johnlsoer/godot-fmod-integration fmod`.
-4. Copy the contents of the `api` directory of the FMOD API into the module's `api` directory `modules/fmod/api`.
+4. The `api` directory already has Fmod api 20.0.11 for android as well as x64 and x86 with some `.lib` files properly renamed.
+If you want, you can copy your FMOD API into the module's `api` directory `modules/fmod/api`.
 On Windows this is (usually) found at `C:/Program Files (x86)/FMOD SoundSystem/FMOD Studio API Windows/api`.
 5. Recompile the engine.
 For more information on compiling the engine, refer to the [Godot documentation](https://docs.godotengine.org/en/latest/development/compiling/index.html).
 6. Place the FMOD dynamically linking library files within the `bin` directory for Godot to start.
 Eg. on Windows these would be `fmod.dll` and `fmodstudio.dll`.
 When shipping, these files have to be included with the release.